 Sometimes Angel del Castillo is a composer, a photographer, a traveler: Trans-Siberian Railway / Silk Road / Route 66 / Two world-rounds / Three Interrails… More than 120 countries visited by himself with a Canon.
-He is now almost 40 years old.
+He is now 40 years old.

 He speaks some Spanish, English, Russian and Italian.
 And he’s currently studying Latin in a Bachelor in Spanish Language and History of Arts.
 He has a Bachelor in Composition, a Tourism Degree and a Master in Spanish Language for Foreigners.
 He has lived in Madrid, Moscow and Mexico City.

 Grandson of a shepherd and carpenters.
 From a small Spanish village inside a natural park where he lives and where he built and opened in December of 2020 a new theater and laboratory for operatic experimentation.
 A project made with no public help and in the middle of these pandemic times: http://www.antiopera.com